isaacward1/azure-tpot/README.md

 ![install1](images/install1.png)

-- <b>Side note:</b> If unattended-upgrades.service is running (check with `sudo systemctl status unattended-upgrades.service`), you may need to stop it temporarily to avoid 'dpkg frontend lock' errors: `sudo systemctl stop unattended-upgrades.service`
+- <b>note:</b> If unattended-upgrades.service is running (check with `sudo systemctl status unattended-upgrades.service`), you may need to stop it temporarily to avoid 'dpkg frontend lock' errors: `sudo systemctl stop unattended-upgrades.service`

 <br>